 Number of training sessions divided by the intended number of 12 training sessions is documented as a percentage.

-Duration of training sessions divided by the intended duration of 30 minutes is documented as a percentage.
+Duration of training sessions divided by the intended duration of 45minutes is documented as a percentage.

 Time period over which training sessions took place is divided by the intended time period of 6 weeks and is documented as a percentage.